travello-gmbh/amazon-alexa-skill-zf/README.md

+# DEPRECATED

+This project is deprecated.
+Please move to https://github.com/phoice/phlexa-expressive

 # Zend Framework Library for Amazon Alexa Skills

 This library depends on the basic PHP library for building your own PHP based Amazon